-- reduce, reuse and recycle waste in our developments and operations, minimising our contribution to landfill - use ecologically-preferable materials
+- reduce, reuse, recycle and repurpose waste in our developments and operations, minimising our contribution to landfill - use ecologically-preferable materials

-The materials and equipment we use within our assets have a significant bearing on the capital cost of our projects and on the operating cost and efficiency of the assets we own and manage.
+The materials and equipment we use within our assets have a significant bearing on the capital cost of our projects and on the operating cost and efficiency of the assets we own and manage, along with the carbon footprint of our activities.
 We therefore endeavour to control aspects of the material supply chain by specifying the minimum sustainability requirements wherever possible.